 All equipment and materials are specially planned to meet the child's needs.
 Freedom, and time to learn skills are very important.
-The child gains poise and selfconfidence when, without pressure, he accomplishes certain skills.
-The child is challenged to use his large muscles by climbing equipment, such as boards, trestles and ladders, re-arranged daily in a variety of layouts.
-Large ball throwing, catching and kicking, swinging, balancing, jumping and tumbling all contribute to muscular co-ordination.
+The child gains poise and selfconfidence when, without pressure, he re-arranged daily in a variety of layouts. and tumbling all contribute to muscular knowledge of each child's development,

-Small muscles develop with the use of hammer and nails and eye-hand coordination is important here also.
-Many opportunities to learn occur as children use the water tray, with syphons, tubing, jugs, funnels, things which float and those which sink and bubble pipes.
-As children handle water, sand or earth, they acquire knowledge of the properties and possibilities of these materials.
+Small muscles develop with the use of which float and those which sink and bubble pipes.
+As children handle water, sand or earth, they acquire knowledge